mvocu/cas-server-cuni/README.md

 ## Executable WAR

 Run the server web application as an executable WAR.
+Note that running an executable WAR requires CAS to use an embedded container such as Apache Tomcat, Jetty, etc.

+The current servlet container is specified as `-tomcat`.

 ```bash
 java -jar build/libs/cas.war